 February 7, 1954, West Penn 832 was moved under its own power with Pittsburgh Railways M1 and 3756, to its new home in Washington County along the former Washington interurban right-of-way near the village of Arden.

 Seven years of outdoor storage took its toll on 832 and the car was inoperative at the time the museum started operation in 1962 and extensive repairs were undertaken.
-Work on the car was sporatic until 2010 when the restoration effort became the focus of a Transportation Enhancement Grant.
+Work on the car was sporadic until 2010 when the restoration effort became the focus of a Transportation Enhancement Grant.
 A restoration plan was written and bids were received for execution of the work from interested firms.
 In August 2010 the car and its assorted parts were shipped to Brookville Corporation in Brookville Pennsylvania and work commenced.
 The car was returned in July of 2011 for completion of work in the PTM restoration shop.
-That work continues today.
-On your next visit ask the store attendant for a look.

 In June 2018 the car was rolled out in a ceremony at the Trolley Display Building and used in regular operation that weekend, however, it was sidelined again for adjustments to the wiring and a rewinding of its four traction motors.
 The car was officially placed into regular service for the 2021 operating season.